Verônica Marques: Career

+Marques was born in Mogi das Cruzes.
 She started her career as a football player at a young age in the clubs of her city.

 Mrs Martins Marques attended Mogi das Cruzes High School in Mogi das Cruzes.

 She was scouted by the Women's Football Team of Monroe College in 2014.

 In 2016, she decided to leave Monroe College to join the Women's football of Franklin Pierce University.
 She is graduated in 2018.

 In January she decided to start her career as a professional woman footballer.

 Youth career

 She played her entire career in the biggest women's football club in her city before moving abroad in 2014.